Diana joined the CAPRI team full time in 2018. She was a member of the Taking Responsibility project, the precursor to CAPRI.

-Diana earned a B.A. in English from the University of Virginia, an M.Sc. in International Relations from the University of the West Indies in Trinidad and Tobago, and a M.A. and Ph.D. from the Johns Hopkins University School of Advanced International Studies in International Relations and International Economics.
-She is currently a member of the Board of Directors of the National Family Planning Board and a member of the Adoption Board and has previously served on the boards of the Development Bank of Jamaica, Mavis Bank Coffee Factory, Area Youth Foundation, and the National Commercial Bank Foundation.
+With a B.A. in English from the University of Virginia, and an M.Sc. in International Relations from the University of the West Indies in Trinidad and Tobago, Diana went on to complete a M.A. and Ph.D. from the Johns Hopkins University School of Advanced International Studies in International Relations and International Economics.